Geekmaxxer/gta-radio-editor/README.md

-# GTA Radio Editor
+# GTA 5 Port Radio Editor

-GTA Radio Editor is a Windows desktop app for replacing existing GTA V Legacy radio songs without hand-authoring a CSV, converting tracks manually, or importing dozens of `.oac` files one at a time.
+GTA 5 Port Radio Editor is a Windows desktop app for replacing existing (ported) GTA V Legacy radio songs without hand-authoring a CSV, converting tracks manually, or importing dozens of `.oac` files one at a time.

 It reads a radio `.rpf`, finds the actual music containers, lets the user link MP3/WAV files to slots by drag-and-drop, converts each assignment to GTA-compatible audio, and builds a **new** RPF.
 The source archive is never modified.